BestTimesToVisit.com Logo

 money

-While ATMs are available on Gili Trawangan, they can sometimes be unreliable or run out of cash, especially during peak season.
-It's wise to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, including accommodation and food, just in case.
+While ATMs are available on Gili Trawangan, they can be unreliable and sometimes run out of cash.
+It's wise to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, especially for smaller islands like Gili Air and Meno where options are even more limited.
+You'll need cash for local warungs, bike rentals, and smaller guesthouses.

 transport

-Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by walking, cycling, or horse-drawn carriage (cidomo).
-Renting a bicycle is the most popular and cost-effective way to explore, but be mindful of sandy paths and wear a helmet for safety, especially after dark.
+Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by bicycle or on foot.
+Renting a bicycle is super affordable and the best way to explore hidden beaches and find your favorite sunset spot.
+Just be mindful of the sandy paths, especially after rain, and always lock your bike!

 culture